Find Affordable College Courses

 Greenville, NC

-East Carolina University landed the #18 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
-ECU is a fairly large public school located in the small city of Greenville.
+With a ranking of #18, East Carolina University did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
+ECU is a very large public school located in the small city of Greenville.

 Women make up 14% of the economics majors at the school.